unbit/uwsgi-docs/Async.rst

 ``Fiber`` Ruby 1.9 fibers

-Running the uWSGI async mode without a proper suspend/resume engine will raise a warning, sor for a minimal non-blocking app you will need something like that:
+Running the uWSGI async mode without a proper suspend/resume engine will raise a warning, so for a minimal non-blocking app you will need something like that:

 .. code-block:: sh